Image transformations

 Chaining named transformations

 You can also chain multiple named transformations.
-For example, to chain the three named transformations we defined above:
+For example, to chain the named transformations defined in the previous section:

 Limitations of named transformations